Where in Asia?

 Living in Japan afforded me with many opportunities to observe, learn and adhere to many of its traditions.
 Adhering to traditions was not a difficult task for me as I am familiar with the Asian traditions, religions and philosophy due to my Malaysian heritage.
 I guess it is this familiarity with culture, the fact that I can speak and understand a couple of the Asian languages, having toured the surrounding regions such as Thailand, Singapore previously which has me geared towards discovering Europe more than the Asian countries.
 I hope to return to explore Asia soon in the coming months.

-Originally a Malaysian, Georgina has lived in London for most of her adult life which is her home.
+Born a Malaysian, Georgina has lived in London for most of her adult life which is her home.
 This gives her an unparalleled advantage of London life as a local expert.
 Her adventures had given her the opportunity to live in Japan and the USA also.
 Georgina is the owner and business strategist behind MyTimelessFootsteps.com.
-Her goal is to encourage mature adventurers to be happy at home and abroad.
-Her travel guides and inspiring travel articles are aimed at encouraging you to embrace this beautiful world and to live life on your terms.
+Her goal is to encourage all travellers, in particular mature travellers to be happy at home and abroad.
+Her travel guides and inspiring travel articles are aimed at encouraging travellers to design their vacation their way, on their terms, so they too can embrace this beautiful world.

 Ask Me Anything…